MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-dev.md

       }
       ```

-### Accessing resource servers from a web application
+### Access resource servers from a web application

 To use the Azure AD starter in this scenario, use the following steps: